 Design is a problem-solving process.
 It’s up to you to come up with the best solution for the client’s brief, on time and on budget.
-And if you can, everyone’s happy.
+When you do, everyone’s happy.

 Sometimes though, the process doesn't work like that.
-Sometimes a solution can go so off brief, you’re left wondering how and why the work was signed off in the first place.
+Sometimes a solution can go so off brief that outsiders are left wondering how and why the work was ever signed off.

-Fortunately, one designer’s misfortune is another designer’s free lesson on how not to approach a creative problem.
+Fortunately, one designer’s misfortune is another designer’s free lesson on what not to do.
 Here, we’ve rounded up five fantastic design fails, and looked at what can be learned from them.

 01. Tesco buttermilk carton

 This is definitely one of those 'once you see it you can’t un-see it' design fails.
 It might look like a perfectly ordinary illustration for a piece of own-brand value packaging, but once you focus on the negative space in the image you see a certain body part you don’t want on a buttermilk carton.

 Created by Oisín Hurst, creative director at wondr.io, this mishap was one of his first commissions (read more about the mishap here).
 Crucially, Hurst designed it on a flat keyline and didn’t think to mock up the illustration.
 As he says, it’s only buttermilk, “what could go wrong?”